xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/make-custom-configuration.md

 ## Steps

 1. Download current template configuration file that exists on you Deploy pod that is running.
-For example, if you want to update xl-deploy.conf.template, it is in the `/opt/xebialabs/xl-deploy-server/default-conf/xl-deploy.conf.template` in master pod.
+For example, if you want to update deployit-security.xml, it is in the `/opt/xebialabs/xl-deploy-server/conf/deployit-security.xml` in master pod.

     ```shell
-    kubectl cp digitalai/dai-xld-digitalai-deploy-master-0:/opt/xebialabs/xl-deploy-server/default-conf/xl-deploy.conf.template .
+    kubectl cp digitalai/dai-xld-digitalai-deploy-master-0:/opt/xebialabs/xl-deploy-server/conf/deployit-security.xml .
     ```

 2. Update the CR file or CR on the cluster

     Use that file to update your CR file under `spec.deploy.configurationManagement.master.configuration.scriptData` path.
-Add there the content of the `xl-deploy.conf.template` file under the `xl-deploy.conf.template` key.
+Add there the content of the `deployit-security.xml` file under the `deployit-security.xml` key.

     Also update the script under the `spec.deploy.configurationManagement.master.configuration.script` path.
 Add there